mpv-android-vr/mpv-android-vr/README.md

 # mpv VR for Android

-A Proof of concept VR Android video player that supports Xreal One Pro head tracking.
+A Proof of concept VR Android video player that supports Xreal One Pro head tracking based on [mpv Android](https://github.com/mpv-android/mpv-android).

 **This is not production ready, it's just a POC that works.**